 B3Africa Annual General Meeting, Austria, 19-21 June 2016

-The first B3Africa AGM took place in Graz, Austria on 20 June 2016.
+The first B3Africa AGM took place in Graz, Austria from 19-21 June 2016.
 The meeting was hosted by BBMRI-ERIC and Medizinische Universitat Graz (MUG).
 B3Africa partners met to reflect on progress and achievements made over the first year of the project.

 Present: Anouk Berger (IARC), Anna Beskow (UCR‐Sweden), Erik Bongcam‐Rudloff (SLU), Talishiea Croxton (IBRH3AU), Timothy Dawson-Reid (SU), Thomas Klingström (SLU), Samuel Kyobe (MAK), Jan-Eric Litton (BBMRI-ERIC), Michaela Th.
 Mayrhofer (BBMRI-ERIC), Maimuna Mendy (IARC), Roxana Merino‐Martinez (KI), Heimo Müller (MUG), Jane Reichel (UU), Robert Reihs (MUG), Santa Slokenberga, Mike Taussig (Babraham, UK), Etienne de Villiers (KEMRI‐Kenya), Kurt Zatloukal (MUG)